Olive ibis: Distribution and habitat

 This species is patchily distributed in dense forests from the West to East coast of tropical Africa.
-The countries in which it natively occurs are Cameroon, the Republic of the Congo, the Democratic Republic of the Congo, Cote d'Ivoire (Ivory Coast), Gabon, Ghana, Kenya, Liberia, Nigeria, Sierra Leone and Tanzania, besides Príncipe and São Tomé islands.
+The countries in which it natively occurs are Cameroon, the RCongo, DRCongo, Côte d'Ivoire, Gabon, Ghana, Kenya, Liberia, Nigeria, Sierra Leone and Tanzania, besides Príncipe and São Tomé islands.
 Alongside its dense forest habitat, it has also been recorded in regenerating forest in Gabon and cliff holes.

 The different subspecies inhabit different geographical regions in Africa.
 Bostrychia olivacea olivacea and B. o. cupreipennis occur in the west.
-The former is found in Upper Guinea in countries such as Sierra Leone, Liberia and Cote d'Ivoire; and the latter found in Lower Guinea in countries slightly further south such as Cameroon, Gabon, the Republic of the Congo and the Democratic Republic of the Congo.
+The former is found in Upper Guinea in countries such as Sierra Leone, Liberia and Cote d'Ivoire; and the latter found in Lower Guinea in countries slightly further south such as Cameroon, Gabon, RCongo and DRCongo.
 B. o. cupreipennis is also found more toward central Africa than olivacea, which is more common on the western coast.
 B. o. rothschildi lives on Príncipe island and São Tomé.

 B. o. akleyorum occurs in the montane forests of eastern Africa at altitudes of 1,800-12,000 m above sea level.
-It is found in the eastern area of the Democratic Republic of the Congo, on Mount Kenya and in the Aberdares of Kenya, Kilimanjaro in Tanzania, on Mount Meru and on Mount Elgon; but is apparently absent from lowland forests in east Africa such as the Kakamega tropical rainforest in Kenya.
+It is found in the eastern DRCongo, on Mount Kenya and in the Aberdares of Kenya, Kilimanjaro in Tanzania, on Mount Meru and on Mount Elgon; but is apparently absent from lowland forests in east Africa such as the Kakamega tropical rainforest in Kenya.
 However, its call was once reportedly heard in the Bwamba lowlands of Uganda.
 It is readily distinguished from the similar hadada ibis by elevation of habitat since the latter occurs at altitudes in this region of less than 6,000 feet.
 The olive ibis may be the only resident African species to inhabit only lowland tropical forests in West Africa and only higher-altitude montane forests in the East.

 The olive ibis is probably largely sedentary, although short migrations appear to happen in Liberia in extremely dry weather; during which individuals move from northern Grand Gedeh county to regions further south such as Glaro, Sapo and Sinoe.